sbmlteam/libsbml/README.txt

 directory (/usr/local) or you set --prefix to a system directory that only root is permitted to write into.

+Optionally, to install local copies of the documentation, execute

+  make docs

-Finally, on most platforms, you will also need to either run the command ldconfig as user 'root' (consult the man page for ldconfig if this is unfamiliar), or else set the environment variable LD_LIBRARY_PATH in your terminal shell window.
+Finally, on most platforms, you will also need to either run the system program 'ldconfig' as user 'root' (consult the man page for ldconfig if this is unfamiliar), or else set the environment variable LD_LIBRARY_PATH in your terminal shell window.
 (On MacOS X, the variable is named DYLD_LIBRARY_PATH.)
 If you do not do this, attempting to link other programs with the libSBML library will fail